 The critical role of lifecycle management in maintaining strong cybersecurity

-Lifecycle management encompasses two types of lifetimes that are associated with each device.
-The longer of the two is functional lifetime, meaning how long a device will operate and function.
+Let me explain.
+Lifecycle management encompasses two types of lifetimes associated with devices.
+The longer of the two is a device’s functional lifetime, meaning how long you can realistically expect it to operate and function appropriately.
 The second is its economic lifecycle, meaning how long until the device starts costing more to maintain than adopting new, more efficient technology.

 Secure systems depend on proactive maintenance